 The Erasmus+ website gives more information on funding in the UK after Brexit.

-After Brexit, there will be changes to travel to and from European Union countries.
+Once the Brexit transition period is over, there will be changes to travel to and from EU countries.

 This could affect travel to the EU for: